mgoldenbe/search-framework/mainpage.md

   <!-- 	Here, an experiment is being run (the `run` target is being invoked) after being compiled with debugging symbols and without optimizations (the `debug` mode; the alternative is the `production` mode).
 The `.cpp` file is specified next.
 Then we specify the configuration file and additional symbols for compile-time configuration.
 Lastly, command line arguments for run-time configuration appear.
 The output of `make` is sent to `standard error`, while the output of the framework will appear on `standard output`. -->

   - The executables are cached.
 That is, if the current version of the framework's source code with the given compile-time configuration had ever been compiled, the executable from that previous compilation will be quickly retrieved and run.
 If not, the framework will be compiled and the executable will be saved for future use.
-The cached executables (named after the `md5` sum of the source code with the unused symbols removed and the compile-time configuration) are stored in the `.execs/` directory.
+The cached executables <!--(named after the `md5` sum of the source code with the unused symbols removed and the compile-time configuration)--> are stored in the `.execs/` directory.

+The [video demo](https://youtu.be/cElxLWve1Zw) explains this mechanism using several sample scenarios.

 ## Gaining understanding through policy-based design {#s-policy}
 [Policy-based design](https://en.wikipedia.org/wiki/Policy-based_design) is a notion popularized by Andrei Alexandrescu in his seminal work [Modern C++ Design](https://en.wikipedia.org/wiki/Modern_C%2B%2B_Design).
 The following paragraph from the [Wikipedia article](https://en.wikipedia.org/wiki/Policy-based_design) provides a brief description of policy-based design (the italics are mine):